Kobzol/kobzol.github.io/_posts/2020-08-25-contributing-2-subst-assoc-type-int.md

 However, I will not show how to implement support for this case, because I only found about it while writing this blog post and I have yet to send another PR to fix this :sweat_smile:.
 Also this post is already pretty long -- but don't worry, we're almost at the end!

+**Edit**: it turned out that there are [multiple issues](https://github.com/intellij-rust/intellij-rust/pull/6032) with this intention being applied to type aliases (mainly because of generics).
+So for now I have enabled it only for associated types.

 We should also add some tests that check that the intention is not offered on places where it shouldn't be.
 Does that mean that we should add a test for each possible Rust element that does not resolve to an associated type?